Clinical Query Language (CQL) Reference

 applies to all forms specified.

-Note that on subject
+because on subject

 Known Issue: In the current release, CQL doesn’t support the use of COMPACT